glpi-project/doc/source/modules/administration/entity/entities.rst

 --------------------

 This tab groups technical identification data of the entity, those concerning generic entity assignment rules and those concerning users search interface.
-These data will be used by rules for automatic assignment to the entity (hardware if coupled with an inventory tool, user or group if connected to a LDAP directory, ticket if enabled ticket creation via mail collector) as well as for import and synchronization of users originating from a LDAP directory.
+This data will be used by rules for automatic assignment to the entity (hardware if coupled with an inventory tool, user or group if connected to a LDAP directory, ticket if enabled ticket creation via mail collector) as well as for import and synchronization of users originating from a LDAP directory.

 .. image:: images/advanced_information_entity.png